sealionking/drupal_module_og-sm/README.md

 * Auto update of Site content aliases and Site related page aliases when the Site path changes.
 * Altering the `group/node/nid/admin/...` paths to `[site-path]/admin/...`.

+### Included in og_sm_site_clone module
+* A "Clone" tab on Site node detail/edit pages.
+* A form to clone an existing Site (`node/clone/[existing-site-nid]`).
+* Hooks so modules can alter prepared cloned Site and perform actions after a cloned Site is saved.

 ### Included in og_sm_taxonomy module
 * Support global vocabularies with Site specific terms.